fabiiowhite/IDEA-Cryptography/README.md

-# 💡 IDEA Cryptography Mini Project
+# 💡 IDEA Cryptography Simulation

 IDEA Cryptography Mini Project is a simple application that allows users to encrypt and decrypt messages using a key.
 It provides a user-friendly interface built with Python's tkinter library and basic encryption and decryption functionalities.